Trade, supply chains on agenda as Asian nations start two-day talks with US

 Stressing the need for more partnerships, a senior US administration official said: "We are laser-focused on… bringing stability and resilience to our supply chains, especially in countries that are integral to producing and moving critical products."

-Jakarta-based Ms Lydia Ruddy, special adviser to the Indonesian president on US-Asean affairs and director of communications at the Economic Research Institute for Asean and East Asia, told The Straits Times: "Asean countries are interested to see what happens so they will participate to the extent that it is politically feasible."
+Jakarta-based Ms Lydia Ruddy, special adviser to the Indonesian president on US-Asean affairs, told The Straits Times: "Asean countries are interested to see what happens so they will participate to the extent that it is politically feasible."

 "Indonesia will most likely join supply chain and perhaps two other (pillars) but not trade," she added.